Urdd National Eisteddfod: Competitions

 According to the Urdd's own reporting, they estimate that roughly 40,000 children and young adults apply through regional rounds for places in the Eisteddfod competitions.
 Of these roughly 15,000 qualify through to take part at the National event.
 Preliminary rounds for the performing arts are then conducted on the day to establish a final three competitors who perform in front of the pavilion audience.
 A single judge then ranks the final three competitors to give the winning order.

 In its earlier competitive years, children competed as part of their county, and a large scoreboard would tally the points to find an overall winner.
 Today the competitors compete for themselves, though their school or college plays a large part.
 The younger children will compete under their school's name and normally wear their school uniform while performing.

 Competitors for the Urdd National Eisteddfod can be split into two main groups.
 The performing arts; which take place in the Pavilion, and the plastic and compositional arts which are judged prior to the Eisteddfod but are revealed as part of the festival.

+Similarly to the senior National Eisteddfod of Wales, two of the showpiece events of the Urdd National Eisteddfod are the presentations of the Crown, for the best piece of literature, and the Chair, for strict metre or free verse poetry.